phillmac/php-starlink-client/README.md

 ![Obstruction map grayscale](assets/obstruction_map_grayscale.png)
 ![Obstruction map](assets/obstruction_map.png)

-It also comes with an `ObstructionMapGenerator` to generate these images.
+It also comes with an obstruction map generator to visualize the obstruction map of the dish.

 ## 🚀 Installation